jlesage/docker-nginx-proxy-manager/README.md

 Where `CONTAINER` is the ID or the name of the container used during its creation (e.g. `crashplan-pro`).

+## Default Administrator Account

+After a fresh install, use the following credentials to login:
+  - Email address: `admin@example.com`
+  - Password: `changeme`.

+After you login with this default user, you will be asked to modify your details and change your password.

 ## Accessibility From The Internet